-- · Violations may result in a loss of access - · When applicable, law enforcement agencies may be involved network they may be exposing their devices to worms, viruses, Trojan horses, denial-of-service attacks, intrusions, packet-sniffing, and other abuses by thirdparties.
+- Violations may result in a loss of access - When applicable, law enforcement agencies may be involved their devices to worms, viruses, Trojan horses, denial-of-service attacks, intrusions, packet-sniffing, and other abuses by third-parties.
 CCCC highly discourages the conducting of confidential transactions (such as online banking, credit card usage) over any wireless network, including our own.
 CCCC also strongly recommends that you turn off file sharing on your operating system.

 The level of security of your transactions, files on your hard drive, and general web surfing will depend on the level of security precautions you have taken with your computer.
-Users must be aware that as they connect their devices to any wired or wireless
+Users must be aware that as they connect their devices to any wired or wireless network they may be exposing